 Do you have an idea for a new product or service that meets some need in the marketplace?
 Alternatively, select an existing product or service and provide an idea about how it could be improved.

 Do you have any ideas that will improve society in some way?
 Ideas for this category include those that help the environment and those that help address social issues.

-Do you have ideas that will engage more people in the arts?
-This category is for ideas that would create artistic value in terms of increasing appreciation for the arts and their importance in society.
-Do you have ideas for making art more accessible or ideas for commercializing art?
+Do you have ideas that will engage more people in the arts in terms of increasing appreciation for the arts and its importance in society.
+Do you have ideas for making art more accessible or for commercializing art?

 Are you working on a research project at UMBC?
 Do you have ideas for a commercial product or service related to your work?

 Do you have innovative ideas that would enrich campus life or ideas that will save UMBC money?

 Any idea qualifies for this competition, so do not let these examples limit your creativity!

 Judging of entries will consist of two steps.
 First, an independent panel of reviewers will be asked to review and score all entries using a number of criteria (described below).
 The reviewers will be able to review both written submissions and any submitted YouTube videos.